-Canon 1100D versus Canon 1200D
+Canon 1100D vs 1200D

-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 1200D (labelled Canon T5 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2011 and February 2014.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 1200D (labelled Canon T5 in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 1200D provides 17.9 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the 1200D provides 17.9 MP.

 Body comparison: Canon 1100D vs 1200D

 In this particular case, the Canon 1100D and the Canon 1200D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1200D is slightly lighter (3 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the 1200D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 1100D»||5.1 in||3.9 in||3.1 in||17.5 oz||700||n||Feb 2011||449||-||Canon 1100D|